MarcGrol/microgen/README.md

 ##Technical solution
 - Use a "dsl" to describe your application in terns of "services", "commands", "queries" and "events".
 Example: [application.go](./application.go)
 - Generate events, interfaces based and a system-overview based on the dsl that describes the application.
 Example: [events.go](./tourApp/events/events.go) and [interface.go](./tourApp/gambler/interface.go).
 This to achieve consistent approach and ease error phrone tasks.
 - Use event sourcing.
-Store events and rebuild current state by replaying events in the order of arrival.
+Store events and rebuild current state by replaying events ralated to an aggregate in the order of arrival.
+Currently the following aggregate are recognized.
+Tour and Gambler.
 - Could easily use command-Query seperation if scale requires it.
 - Provided implementation for "bus" (=to exchange of events between services).
 Current implementatio is based on NSQ.
 - Provided implementation of append-ony "store" for persistence.
 Current implementation uses the filesystem.